 During your British Virgin Islands Gay Sail cruise, we sail to the Caves, the Indians, Fallen Jerusalem or Monkey Point to see tropical aquatic life by snorkel.
 We will hop between uninhabited islands, resorts and beachside villages, dining at waterside restaurants and shopping at local boutiques.

 If the weather is calm, we will make the 11-mile sail from North Sound to experience an entirely different landscape at the “sunken island” of Anegada, with its highest point at only 28 feet.
 The lobster dinners here are not to be missed.
 The British Virgin Islands are also known for some of the best beach bars in the world, including the Soggy Dollar Bar and Foxy’s on Jost Van Dyke.
 Whether you want to relax or meet the locals, the BVIs offer choice and well-equipped marinas.

 A British Virgin Islands itinerary is extremely flexible.
 The cruising ground presents myriad opportunities for enjoyment.
 It’s possible to go wherever the wind dictates, then pick up a mooring or drop the hook at a secluded anchorage to pass the hours snorkeling, swimming, sunbathing, reading, or walking on the beach.
 British Virgin Islands cruising itinerary blends the best of both worlds: secluded anchorages and beautiful sunsets, with a bit of laid-back fun partying in the beachside bars.

 This cruise is on a large luxury 40 feet catamaran.
-This week is a "clothes optional gay only" cruise, meaning you can stay nude on the frontdeck in the sun and swim nude if you like, the second week is a full nude gay cruise.
+This week is a "clothes optional gay only" cruise, meaning you can stay nude on the frontdeck in the sun and swim nude if you like, the first week is a full nude gay cruise.
 The catamaran has four double cabins with private bathroom and two small single cabins in the front.

 Day 1 -